-Sexual assault survivors have four options from which to choose: filing criminal charges, filing a report with the Title IX Office, which works closely with the Office of Student Conduct, and filing a civil suit for monetary damages.
-Survivors are not limited to just one of these options, but can choose any combination including filing all three types of charges.
-Below is a brief description of each type of process.
+Sexual assault survivors have four options from which to choose: filing criminal charges, filing a report with the Title IX Office, filing a report with the Office of Student Conduct, and filing a civil suit for monetary damages.
+Survivors are not limited to just one of these options, but can choose any combination including filing all four types of charges.
+Below is a brief description of each type of judicial process.